z1skgr/SIMD-instruction-MPI-PTHREADS-parallism/README.md

 # SIMD-instructions/parallism
->   Parallelism standards for accelerating performance on calculations
+>   Parallelism standards for accelerating performance on calculations for detection of positive DNA selection